 NOTE: Throughout the below CMS instructions, you will notice that some items are in italics.
 Noridian has used italics to emphasize certain points or provide additional clarification on items.

-Medicare inpatient hospitals and skilled nursing facilities (SNFs) use other approved notices for Part A items and services when notice is required; however, these facilities must use the ABN for Part B items and services.
+Medicare inpatient hospitals and skilled nursing facilities (SNFs) use other approved notices for Part A items and services when notice is required in order to shift potential financial liability to the beneficiary; however, these facilities must use the ABN for Part B items and services.

 The ABN must be reviewed with the beneficiary or his/her representative and any questions raised during that review must be answered before it is signed.
 The ABN must be delivered far enough in advance that the beneficiary or representative has time to consider the options and make an informed choice.
 Employees or subcontractors of the notifier may deliver the ABN.
 ABNs are never required in emergency or urgent care situations.
 Once all blanks are completed and the form is signed, a copy is given to the beneficiary or representative.
 In all cases, the notifier must retain a copy of the ABN delivered to the beneficiary on file.

-The ABN may also be used to provide voluntary notification of financial liability for items or services that Medicare never covers.
-When the ABN is used as a voluntary notice, the beneficiary doesn't choose an option box or sign the notice.
+The ABN may also be used to provide notification of financial liability for items or services that Medicare never covers.
+When the ABN is used in this way, it is not necessary for the beneficiary to choose an option box or sign the notice.
 CMS has issued detailed instructions on the use of the ABN in its on-line Medicare Claims Processing Manual (MCPM), Publication 100-04, Chapter 30, §50.
-Related policies on billing and coding of claims, as well as coverage determinations, are found elsewhere in the CMS manual system or website: https://www.cms.gov.
+Related policies on billing and coding of claims, as well as coverage determinations, are found elsewhere in the CMS manual system or website: https://www.cms.gov

 The ABN is a formal information collection subject to approval by the Executive Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (PRA).
 As part of this process, the notice is subject to public comment and re-approval every 3 years.
-With the 2016 PRA submission, a non-substantive change has been made to the ABN.
-In accordance with Section 504 of the Rehabilitation Act of 1973 (Section 504), the form has been revised to include language informing beneficiaries of their rights to CMS nondiscrimination practices and how to request the ABN in an alternative format if needed.
+With the latest PRA submission, a change has been made to the ABN.
+In accordance with Title 18 of the Social Security Act, guidelines for Dual Eligible beneficiaries have been added to the ABN form instructions.

 Completing the Notice